 Not all employers have the same approach to pay rises.
 There are some that use a transparent and structured procedure that is open to everyone.
 Others who take a more ad-hoc approach and give raises seemingly randomly.
 Then there are those who avoid giving pay rises as much as possible.
-Don’t be disheartened if your pay rise request was turned down or it feels like you will never get one.
-Help is at hand.

 Let’s start by looking at why you want a pay rise.
 Typically there is a trigger that makes us decide it’s time we got more money for our efforts.
 That trigger can help you manage your expectations and also plan better for submitting your request.